Sport in Chile: Polo

-Chile is the current world polo champion, achieved in May 2008, after beating Brazil 11–9 in the final game of the 2008 Polo World Cup in Mexico City.
+Chile was the World Polo champion, in 2008, after beating Brazil 11–9 in the final game of the 2008 Polo World Cup in Mexico City. and in 2017 beating the United States 12–11.

 The late Gabriel Donoso was the greatest polo player in Chile, having the highest handicap of 9 goals, and is remembered for having led the Chile national team to win the prestigious Coronation Cup, awarded by Queen Elizabeth II of the United Kingdom in 2004, and a second title in 2007.
 Chile hosted the World Polo Championship in 1992, where it won second place, and received third place in the 2004 World Cup held in France.

+Chile as hosted the World Polo Championships of 1992 and 2015.

-Rugby league
+Rugby league football

-Chile made its debut in Rugby league in 2015.
+Chile made its debut in Rugby league football in 2015.
 Although there have been no games on home soil; all players meet eligibility guidelines.

-Rugby union
+Rugby union football

-Rugby union has been played in Chile since at least the 1880s, introduced by the British.
+Rugby union football has been played in Chile since at least the 1880s, introduced by the British.
 The Chile Rugby Union was formed in 1935 and was renamed the Rugby Federation of Chile in 1948.
-At present, rugby union is one of the fastest-growing sports in Chile, especially in the universities.
-The Chile national rugby union team ("The Condors") qualified for their first Rugby World Cup in 2023.
-Chile is ranked 21st in the World Rugby rankings, making Chile the third-best team in Latin America, after Argentina and Uruguay.
+At present, rugby union football is one of the fastest-growing sports in Chile, especially in the universities.
+The Chile national rugby union team ("The Condors") qualified for their first Rugby World Cup in 2023, and recently qualified for their second in 2027.
+Chile is ranked 17th in the World Rugby rankings, making Chile the second-best team in Latin America, after Argentina.

 Currently, there are 14 rugby associations distributed throughout the country (between Arica and Magallanes), plus a referees association.
 The most recognized Rugby teams in Chile are Club Deportivo Universidad Católica, Old Boys and Stade Francaise, in Santiago; Old Mackayans and Sporting, in Viña del Mar; and Los Troncos and Old John's, in Concepción.